saifurahman907/documentation/content/applications/hr/payroll.rst

 Working Hours` field on the new structure type form.
 Click :guilabel:`Create and edit`.
 A default working hours form will pop up.
 The default working hours form has two sections, a general information section and a tab listing out all the individual working hours by day and time.
-When the form is filled out, click :guilabel:`Save & Close`.
+When the form is completed, click :guilabel:`Save & Close`.

-- :guilabel:`Name`: Type in the name for the new default working hours.
+- :guilabel:`Name`: type in the name for the new default working hours.
 This should be descriptive and clear to understand, such as `Standard 20 Hours/Week`.
-- :guilabel:`Company`: Select the company that can use these new default working hours from the drop-down menu.
+- :guilabel:`Company`: select the company that can use these new default working hours from the drop-down menu.
 Keep in mind, working hours are company-specific and cannot be shard between companies.
 Each company needs to have their own working hours set.
-- :guilabel:`Average Hour Per Day`: The average hours per day field will be auto-populated based on the working hours configured in the *Working Hours* tab.
+- :guilabel:`Average Hour Per Day`: the average hours per day field will be auto-populated based on the working hours configured in the *Working Hours* tab.
 This entry affects resource planning, since the average daily hours affect what resources can be used, and in what quantity, per work day.
-- :guilabel:`Timezone`: Select the timezone that the new default working hours will be used for from the drop-down menu.
+- :guilabel:`Timezone`: select the timezone that the new default working hours will be used for from the drop-down menu.
-- :guilabel:`Company Full Time`: Enter the number of hours per week an employee would need to work in order to be considered a full-time employee.
+- :guilabel:`Company Full Time`: enter the number of hours per week an employee would need to work in order to be considered a full-time employee.
 Typically, this is approximately 40 hours, and this number affects what types of benefits an employee can receive based on their employment status (full-time vs part-time).
-- :guilabel:`Work Time rate`: This percentage is auto-generated based on the entry for the :guilabel:`Company Full Time` and the working hours configured in the *Working Hours* tab.
+- :guilabel:`Work Time rate`: this percentage is auto-generated based on the entry for the :guilabel:`Company Full Time` and the working hours configured in the *Working Hours* tab.
 This number should be between `0.00%` and `100%`, so if the percentage is above `100%`, it is an indication that the working times and/or :guilabel:`Company Full Time` hours need adjustment.
-- :guilabel:`Working Hours` Tab: This tab is where each day's specific working hours are listed.
+- :guilabel:`Working Hours` Tab: this tab is where each day's specific working hours are listed.
   When a new default working hour form is created, the working hours tab is pre-populated with a default 40-hour week, with each day divided into three timed sections.
 Every day has morning (8:00-12:00), lunch (12:00-13:00), and evening (13:00-17:00) hours configured using a 24 hour time format.
 To adjust any of these hours, click on the specific field to adjust, and make the